 Garry Walton, Mimi’s faculty adviser at The Meredith Herald is just one example of a motivating and uplifting professor who always guides and encourages.

-“My role at The Herald started small, but I’m now the associate editor and will be the editor-in-chief in fall 2019,” says Mimi.
-“This is a brand-new realm of responsibility for me, filled with learning moments – sometimes successes and sometimes mistakes – but always benefitted by Dr. Walton’s kind yet honest words of wisdom.”
+“My role at The Herald started small, but I later served as associate editor and editor-in-chief,” says Mimi.
+“This was a brand-new realm of responsibility for me, filled with learning moments – sometimes successes and sometimes mistakes – but always benefitted by Dr. Walton’s kind yet honest words of wisdom.”

 Competing with the Moot Court team is another experience that Mimi has enjoyed, supporting her plans to attend law school one day.

-Mimi will also be studying abroad for the third time this summer and she is looking to live abroad and continue experiencing other cultures even after graduation, possibly applying for a Fulbright Scholarship and either conducting research or teaching English.
+Mimi also studied abroad three times, and she is looking to live abroad and continue experiencing other cultures even after graduation, possibly applying for a Fulbright Scholarship and either conducting research or teaching English.
 Her permanent career is still undecided, but she is considering law, government, journalism, audiovisual production, and education.

 For Mimi, having such a supportive and optimistic environment at Meredith allows her so many opportunities to explore her interests and gives her a greater chance to become confident and successful.